 One of the most common questions I always get from dog owners is about the pros and cons of wet vs. dry food.
 Let me break it down for you in detail today.

-The only difference between wet and dry food is, yes you guessed it right, the moisture content.
-While dry food has no more than 12% moisture, wet food has up to 85% water.
-While this is one small difference, it leads to a number of other dissimilarities.
+The only difference between wet and dry food is moisture content.
+While dry food has no more than 12% moisture, wet food contains up to 85% water.

-As there is more water content in wet food, its shelf life is much lesser than dry food.
+As there is more water content in wet food, its shelf life is shorter than dry food.
 So, once you have bought canned food, you’ll have to use it within a short period.
 Now, the presence of water also affects the amount of food your dog will consume.
 The caloric content is not very different.
 But, the additional water fills up your dog’s stomach quicker.
-There is a higher chance of a dog overeating kibbles than wet food.
+There is a higher chance of a dog overeating kibble than wet food.

-Moving on, wet food can get stuck to your dog’s teeth.
-It is harder to brush off.
-But it tastes better.
-Dogs like the texture of wet food over kibbles.
+Wet food is also not as healthy for your dog’s teeth, and it doesn’t provide any cleaning action.
+It is harder to brush off, but it tastes better—dogs like the texture of wet food over kibbles.
 The aroma is another way of encouraging the dog to eat.
-With the high water content, the body’s water levels are maintained.
-Since the majority of the wet food is water, dogs can eat it in bigger quantities without exceeding the caloric limit.
+With the high water content, the dog needs to drink less to stay hydrated.
+Since the majority of the wet food is water, dogs can eat it in larger quantities without exceeding the caloric limit.

-On the contrary, dry food has the ability to clean the teeth while also strengthening them.
+Dry food does have the ability to clean the teeth while also strengthening them.
 On top of that, dry food is cheaper, generally more environmentally friendly, and odorless.
-It is also easier to travel with.
-In case dry food spills, you can vacuum it or pick it by hand without much hassle.

 The Final Word

-As you can see, each one has its own advantages and disadvantages.
-At the end of the day, what matters is your dog’s preference and lifestyle.
-In case your pet is likely to overfeed, wet food will be a safer option.
-However, if your dog’s teeth aren’t in the best shape, kibbles are better.
+As you can see, each one has its advantages and disadvantages.
+What matters is your dog’s preference and needs.
+If your pet is likely to overfeed, wet food will be a safer option.
+However, if your dog’s teeth aren’t in the best shape, kibble is better.

 The choice also depends on the life stage.
-Puppies can eat more kibbles but seniors need more wet food.
+Puppies can eat more kibbles, but seniors need more wet food.
 The moisture aids digestion.
 Canned food is also quick to prepare, hence more suitable for busy pet parents.
-Some people also mix up dry and wet food to maintain a good balance.
-You too can find a mid-point that suits your dog’s needs as well as your budget.
+Some people also mix up dry and wet food to maintain a balance.

 Other Factors to Look for in Dog Food

-A clean ingredient list, balanced nutritional value, and perfect caloric content still don’t guarantee high-quality dog food.
+A clean ingredient list, balanced nutritional value, and the correct caloric content still don’t guarantee high-quality dog food.
 Yes, I know you’re surprised.
 What else is left to look for?
 Well, here’s the list:

-It’s pretty normal to own a sensitive dog, no matter which breed it belongs to.
+It’s pretty normal to own a sensitive dog, no matter which breed it is.
 Most dogs have some sort of allergy triggers.
-However, those who are sensitive to food are a tad trickier to deal with.
+However, those who are sensitive to food are can be harder to feed.

-You will have to eliminate the exact ingredients that your dog is sensitive to.
-But, in the process of figuring this out, you can try out one of the following 7 options.
+You will have to eliminate the ingredients to which your dog is sensitive.
+But, in the process of figuring this out, you can try out one of the following seven options.
 They are all free of by-products, grains, and dairy.
 Since these are the main culprits, there is a high chance that they will suit your dog.
-Moreover, most of the options offer chicken alternatives, so if your furry friend reacts to chicken, you have a number of suitable options to consider.
+Moreover, most of the options offer chicken alternatives, so if your furry friend reacts to chicken, you have several suitable options.